 This activity encompasses movement along the seashore of a rocky coastline combining adventure swimming with climbing, scrambling, sea-level traversing, jumping and diving.

 I did Coasteering with Coastline Algarve in one of the most beautiful and untouched areas of the Algarve, the Costa Vicentina Natural Park, located between Sagres and Lagos.

-We went exploring the coastline, discovering hidden beaches, jumping from cliffs and learning about the marine environment and some local traditions.
+We went exploring the coastline, discovered hidden beaches, jumped from cliffs and learned about the marine environment and some local traditions.
 It was fantastic!

 11 – Ria Formosa and its Islands

 Ria Formosa, one of the 7 Natural Wonders of Portugal, is a maze of canals, freshwater lagoons, marshes and barrier islands that stretches 60Km along the Algarve coast through the municipalities of Loulé, Faro, Olhão, Tavira and Vila Real de Santo António.